-the molecular basis of cancer, with the overall goal of developing new and better treatments.
-The Division of Hematology Oncology and Bone Marrow Transplant is directly involved with the University of Cincinnati Cancer Institute’s Clinical Trials and the Cincinnati Cancer center scientific programs.
+the molecular basis of cancer, with the overall goal of developing novel and improved cancer treatments.
+The Division of Hematology and Oncology interacts closely with the University of Cincinnati Cancer Center scientific and clinical programs.

 Our current key research activities are briefly outlined below.

 Director: Davendra Sohal, MD; Physicians: Trisha Wise-Draper, Emily Curran, MD, Shuchi Gulati, MD.The Division offers a wide portfolio of clinical trials that bring new cancer drugs to the clinic.
 The Experimental Therapeutics Program conducts phase-1